 Others are better equipped than I to tell the story of the last 11 years since I retired as chairman in 1986 but nothing has happened since then to diminish the importance of the Association: indeed, the contrary is true – and this is even more important now that the government is talking about a public defender system.

-We are now the largest specialist Bar association, numbering about 2,600 members over the country as a whole; the credit for all that we have done since 1969 really belongs to the members; the principal officers have been privileged and honoured to be the flag bearers.
+We are now the largest specialist Bar association, extending across the country as a whole; the credit for all that we have done since 1969 really belongs to the members; the principal officers have been privileged and honoured to be the flag bearers.
 This one is enormously grateful for the opportunity to carry the flag for a while.

 Michael Hill, Q.C.